johnfernow/class-projects/Simon-Arduino/readme.md

 When the game begins, a random pattern is generated and played.
 If the user enters it correctly, they'll hear a short, happy sound effect, and then a new random, longer pattern will be played.
 This will continue until they mess up, in which case a short, sad sound effect will play, and the game restarts.

+## Process and How-To
+If you wish to re-create this project or learn about the process behind it, check out the lab report in this folder.